 As with any organization, from time to time a SIGMAA must anticipate some changes with respect to some of its operations (e.g., modification of officer duties, dues structure, or budgetary requirements).
 Therefore, a SIGMAA charter must be considered a living document that will need to be changed occasionally either on the initiative of the SIGMAA or the MAA.

-A link to a "model" SIGMAA Charter is provided below to aid groups of MAA members wishing to propose a new SIGMAAs.
-This model is presented in outline form that displays the main required articles and sections along with descriptions and brief discussion of their intended content.
-For specific ideas on organization and wording, groups wishing to propose a new SIGMAA should examine the charters of existing SIGMAAs, especially some of the more recently approved ones, which can be accessed from the individual SIGMAA Web Pages.
+For specific ideas on organization and wording, groups wishing to propose a new SIGMAA may want to examine the charters of existing SIGMAAs, especially some of the more recently approved ones, which can be accessed from the individual SIGMAA webpages.